 What Minor Cannabinoids are the Most Popular?
 (Hint: CBC, CBN, CBG, and THCV)

 Cannabinoids are chemical components of cannabis plants that interact with human biology.
 Nowadays, most people are familiar with the two most common ones: THC and CBD.
-THC is the psychoactive cannabinoid that causes people to feel high, while CBD is better known for its medicinal properties.
+THC is the psychoactive cannabinoid that causes people to feel high, while CBD is better known for its own properties.
 However, THC and CBD are only two out of more than a hundred cannabinoids that scientists have been able to identify.
 Thanks to a growing body of cannabis research, minor cannabinoids are now becoming popular.

 More On Cannabinoids